-We have already implemented the FACS methodology in Probo to express emotions [22], see Figure 5.
+We have already implemented the FACS methodology in Probo to express emotions [22], see figure 5.
 The Action Units (AU) are used to define the motions for Probo's DOF.
 As Probo does not have a human face and for simplifying the design, some of the AU were missing, others were replaced and some were added.
 To make the robot capable of expressing emotions, a two-dimensional emotion space based on the circumplex model of affect by Russell [23] was used.
-In the emotion space a Cartesian coordinate system was used, where the x-coordinate represents the valence and the y-coordinate the arousal, consequently each emotion e(v, a) corresponds to a point in the valencearousal plane.
+In the emotion space a Cartesian coordinate system was used, where the x-coordinate represents the valence and the y-coordinate the arousal, consequently each emotion e(v,a) corresponds to a point in the valence-arousal plane.
 Each emotion can be represented as a vector with the origin of the coordinate system as initial point and the corresponding valence-arousal values as the terminal point.
 The direction α of each vector defines the specific emotion whereas the magnitude defines the intensity of the emotion.
 Each DOF that influences the facial expression was related to the angle of the emotion vector.
-A new version of Probo is currently under development, see Annex 4.3 for further details.